-The use of land for the parking of a vehicle or trailer for a period of time for vending purposes, including the sale of refreshments or merchandise or as an office shall be subject to the following conditions.
+The use of land for the parking of a vehicle or trailer for a period of time for vending purposes, including the sale of refreshment shall be subject to the following conditions:

-- 1) The parking of a vehicle or trailer for vending or office purposes should only be permitted as a subsidiary use on a lot with an existing principal building. - 2) The parking of a vehicle or trailer shall not be located on any required landscaped yards. - 3) The parking of a vehicle or trailer shall only be permitted if the lot has a sufficient parking area to accommodate the parking requirements of the principal building or use on the lot and the subsidiary vehicle or trailer use with its associated parking.

-- 4) The parking of a vehicle or trailer shall not hinder lot access or egress or create an obstruction to vehicles entering or exiting the lot. - 5) If a vehicle or trailer is used for the purpose of the preparation, cooking, and/or sale of food and/or refreshments, the following approvals are required prior to the placement of a vehicle or trailer on the lot: - a. approval from the Town regarding the appliances to be used and the required fire suppression measures, and - b. approval from the Department of Digital Government and Service NL regarding the storage and preparation of food and/or refreshments. - 6) A vehicle or trailer will be required to provide, or have access to, washroom facilities as determined by Council. - 7) Council shall limit the length of the Development Permit to a maximum of one year and the permit may be renewed on an annual basis if the applicant wishes to continue the use.
+- 1) The parking of a vehicle or trailer for vending or office purposes should only be permitted as a subsidiary use on a lot with an existing principal building. - 2) The parking of a vehicle or trailer shall not be located on any required landscaped yards. - 3) The parking of a vehicle or trailer shall only be permitted if the lot has a sufficient parking area to accommodate the parking requirements of the principal building or use on the lot and the subsidiary vehicle or trailer use with its associated parking. - 4) The parking of a vehicle or trailer shall not hinder lot access or egress or create an obstruction to vehicles entering or exiting the lot. - 5) If a vehicle or trailer is used for the purpose of the preparation, cooking, and/or sale of food and/or refreshments, the following approvals are required prior to the placement of the vehicle or trailer on the lot: - a. approval from the Fire Department regarding the appliances to be used and the required fire suppression measures, and - b. approval from the Service NL regarding the storage and preparation of food and/or refreshments. - 6) A vehicle or trailer may be required to provide, or have access to, washroom facilities as determined by Council. - 7) Council shall limit the length of the Development Permit to a maximum of one year and the permit may be renewed on an annual basis if the applicant wishes to continue the use.

-4.3.24 Retail
+4.3.27 Retail